pazone/ashot/README.md

  ```
 As result we receive screenshot like this
 ![complex comparison area](/doc/img/complex_elements.png)
-As you see, only selected elements are not filtered and only not filtered areas will be compared.
+As you see at this picture, only selected elements(header and popup) are not filtered and only not filtered areas will be compared.